 - A classic subversion of this came in the issue where a D-list villain attacked Peter in his apartment while Mary Jane was there and he had to shove her into another room while he dealt with said villain.
-After he runs the guy off and is scrambling for another lame excuse to give MJ about what happened, she drops the bomb on him that she's known he's really Spider Man for ages.
+After he runs the guy off and is scrambling for another lame excuse to give MJ about what happened, she admits to Peter that she figured it out a long time ago.

 - The two undisputed kings of this trope, Spider-Man and Superman, had an opportunity in the late 1990s to perform this on each other.
 During the massive Marvel/DC crossover, where characters from either universe get cosmically transported to the opposite universe.
 IE: Spidey winds up in DC, Robin winds up in Marvel, etc., freelance photographer Peter Parker gets assigned to work with reporter Clark Kent.
 Naturally, while they're out covering a story, something goes down.
 Spider-sense goes off, super-hearing picks up trouble.
 Despite their practice at keeping secrets, they both start an excuse and don't even finish it.

-- After his identity as The Flash became secret again, Wally West had to start doing this sort of thing.
+- The Flash: After his identity became secret again, Wally West had to start doing this sort of thing.
 In one instance, when there's a problem at a social gathering of some sort that he and Linda were attending, he does his standard take-off-so-fast-no-one-sees-it routine, leaving a note in Linda's hand along the lines of "make my usual excuses," thus indicating that (unlike some character's off-the-cuff and often strange excuses for running off) they'd quite possibly discussed and planned for such situations.